 Just to be clear – QE in the USA does not work by “funding” the spending of the US government.
-I know this is a rather unorthodox perspective, but the government does not have trouble funding itself.
-It procures funds by requiring the Primary Dealers to bid at auctions.
-There has been zero evidence in recent years that the Primary Dealers are foregoing this requirement.
-Therefore, the fact that the Fed is buying bonds should not be viewed as a funding operation.
+I know this is a rather unorthodox perspective, but the government does not have trouble funding itself since it can theoretically print the money it spends.
+But we have to be clear about the risk here – the government doesn’t “run out of money”.
+But it could cause a currency or inflation crisis.
+In a low inflation environment there is no need to assume that the government cannot “finance” its spending.
+Therefore, the fact that the Fed is buying bonds should not be viewed as a funding operation because the demand for bonds would be strong regardless of the Fed’s intervention (because inflation is low).
 It is instead a form of standard monetary operations similar to what the Fed does with the overnight interest rate at the short end of the curve.

 The keys to understanding QE is in the following points:

-- Because the USA is sovereign in the US Dollar, the government is always able to procure funds by harnessing the Primary Dealers to bid for bonds.
+- Because the USA is sovereign in the US Dollar, the government is always able to procure funds.
+In a low inflation environment the demand for bonds will be high regardless of the Fed’s intervention.
 Therefore, the idea that QE is monetization is a myth.
 Rather, QE serves as an interest rate operation that serves to lower long-term rates in a manner very similar to the way monetary policy works at the short-end of the curve.
 See this article for more.